-Following is the remarkable case of dramatic life changes that happened to "Paul" (name changed) in his twenties.
+Following is the remarkable case of dramatic life changes that happened to "Paul" (name changed), who was in his twenties.

-I was periodically meeting him as a staff member at a UPS store.
+I periodically met him at a UPS store.
 He was friendly.
-I gave him my handout and suggested to try the technique at night, to enjoy good sleep.
-He practiced the technique from my handouts.
-He did not attend my classes and I did not give him detailed instructions for many months.
-Whenever I met him on business, I inquired about his practice and spoke a few encouraging words.
-After about 9 months I invited him to come to my classes on learning about his long standing depression and other problems.
+I gave him my meditation handout and suggested that he try the technique at night for better sleep.
+He practiced the meditation using my handouts.
+He did not attend my classes.
+I did not give him detailed instructions for many months.
+Whenever I met him on business, I inquired about his meditation practice and spoke a few encouraging words.
+After about 9 months, I invited him to come to my classes on learning about his long-standing depression and other problems.

-A few months back, I gave Paul the meditation handout and suggested to try the technique at bedtime, to get good sleep.
-On my subsequent visits, he said he was using the technique and happy about it.
-On my request, he recently sent the following feedback.
+On my subsequent visits, he said he was practicing the meditation and was happy with the results.
+On my request, he sent the following feedback.

-“As someone that deals with the public on a daily basis, I take a lot of abuse and my job has a lot of stress.
-As a result, I’ve become short tempered, especially when I have a bout of insomnia which I’ve had most of my life.
+“As someone who deals with the public daily, I take a lot of abuse.
+My job has a lot of stress.
+As a result, I’ve become short-tempered, especially when I have a bout of insomnia, which I’ve had most of my life.

-By using the ‘focusing on breathing’ technique, I am able to calm myself physically and mentally, letting all the little things that bother me throughout the day fall away.
+By practicing the ‘meditation on breathing’ technique, I am able to calm myself physically and mentally, letting all the little things that bother me throughout the day fall away.
 It helps me to keep things in perspective and get a decent eight hours of sleep every night.”

 Feb 2013

-The other day I had too many customers and some of them were rude.
-To keep my cool, I went to the back room, did my breathing for a while, calmed myself down and came out.
+The other day I had too many customers, and some of them were rude.
+To keep my cool, I went to the back room, did my breathing meditation for a while, calmed myself, and came out.
 I do this so I can have a good night’s sleep without thinking of all such incidents.

 March 2013

 “I work in a stressful job where even taking time to walk away from a situation wouldn’t calm me down.
 At one point I was on three different medications for more than 2 years.
-I decided to try practicing ‘focusing on breathing’ because it was simple and I figured what could it hurt?
+I decided to try ‘meditation on breathing’ because it was simple, and I figured what could it hurt?

-I started practicing it at night, so I could get proper sleep, then gradually moved my practice into my day.
+I started practicing the meditation at night, so I could get proper sleep, then gradually moved my practice into my day.
 I made it a daily thing, even if it is just for a few minutes a day.
 I even found I was doing it without thinking about it.

 I could calm my mind more easily.
 Then I could go back to deal with a particular situation more clearly.

-After a time of using the finger modes of the breathing technique, I was able to cut back one out of three of my mental health medications.
-Don’t get me wrong – this isn’t a cure all.
-I am still on one medication but one is a lot better than three.
+After a time of using the finger modes of the meditation on breathing, I was able to cut back my mental health medications.
+Don’t get me wrong – this isn’t a cure-all.
+I am still on one medication, but one is a lot better than three.
 Plus, with a clearer mind, I find my life in general more manageable, and I am finding I can enjoy my life again.”

 July 2013

-He practiced the ‘focusing on breathing’ technique by himself for about 9 months.
+He practiced the ‘meditation on breathing’ by himself for about 9 months.
 He told me that he had severe insomnia and depression for many years and was on medication.
 He shared the following feedback when he came to my first class.

 Insomnia